Organizational Services Division

 Human Resources Section

-This Human Resources Section works closely with the Florida Criminal Justice and Standards Commission to ensure that all of the agency’s sworn employees remain current on the state-required training necessary to maintain their sworn status.
-This division is also responsible for the recruitment and hiring of qualified applicants, including sworn law enforcement and detention deputies and non-sworn support staff, and maintaining personnel records for the agency.
+The Human Resources Section is responsible for the recruitment and hiring of qualified applicants—including sworn law enforcement deputies, detention deputies, and non-sworn support staff—and maintaining personnel records for the agency.
 The Human Resources Section is also responsible for coordinating all employee benefits.

-To view the current Flagler County Sheriff's Office Employment Opportunities, click HERE.
-You may also contact Human Resources at (386) 437-4116.
+To view current Flagler County Sheriff's Office Employment Opportunities, click HERE.
+You may also contact Human Resources at (386) 586-4822.
 The Flagler County Sheriff’s Office is an Equal Opportunity Employer and encourages all persons to apply.

-The Training and Accreditation Section is responsible for all agency employee training and for ensuring the Agency maintains its various accreditation certifications.
+The Professional Development and Accreditation Section is responsible for all agency employee training and for ensuring the Agency maintains its various accreditation certifications.

 Sheriff Staly encourages employees to continue their formal and specialized education to attain their personal goals and to better serve the community.
 To support this goal, the Agency provides college reimbursement to non-probationary employees within agency guidelines.